 How do the materials in the EBOM operate correctly?

 This question will reveal what you will need in the MBOM.
 Remember that the MBOM answers the "how" questions that arise after creating the EBOM.
-Also, remember that the MBOM includes anything and everything necessary for not only things in the EBOM but also supplies that your staff will need for a swift and convenient production process that will save time and money.
+Also, remember that the MBOM includes everything necessary for things in the EBOM and supplies that your staff will need for a swift and convenient production process that will save time and money.

 3、What Does A BOM Exactly Entail?